ST10258256/INSY7314-POE-PART_TWO-SecurityAPI/README.md

 - MongoDB integration for data storage

 - React + Vite frontend with secure HTTPS

+- Rate limiting is implemented

+- CSP is also Implemented

 ---